adsuna/fake-license-plate-detection/README.md

-# Vehicle Recognition System
+# Fake License Plate Detection System

-A comprehensive system for vehicle detection and verification that can identify license plates, vehicle make, model, and color, while also verifying the information against a registered vehicle database.
+A system that can detect license plates, make, model and color and verify the information against a registered vehicle database to detect fake license plates.

 ## Features